-Figure~\ref{fig:force} shows the same data as in Fig.~\ref{fig:raw}, which are averaged with $W$ fixed.
-The mean squared force in Fig.~\ref{fig:force}(a) decays algebraically and drops more mildly than in Fig.~\ref{fig:raw}(a) and (c) at a time depending on the system size $N$.
-The algebraic decay in the middle stage is fitted by a power law $W \propto t^{-1.7}$~\cite{Chacko2019Slow, Nishikawa2021Relaxation}, as shown by the solid line.
-Note that this is twice the exponent $\beta=0.85$ reported in Refs.~\cite{Chacko2019Slow,Nishikawa2021Relaxation} because $\sqrt{W}$ was measured in these studies.
-In addition, Fig.~\ref{fig:force}(b) shows another power law, $W \propto f_u^2$, which holds down to $W \sim 10^{-8}$.
-Physically, this is quite reasonable.
-The system approaches a stable inherent structure $W\to0$ as the fraction of the unstable modes $f_u$ becomes smaller.
 Related to these results, we note that similar scaling relations were reported for the spherical Sherrington-Kirkpatrick (SK) model~\cite{Kurchan1996Phase}.
 This simple mean-field model does not show a glass transition, but it is characterized by slow relaxation similar to that of the spherical $p$-spin model with $p>2$, which has a spin-glass phase.
 In Ref.~\cite{Kurchan1996Phase}, it was shown that $W\sim t^{-2}$ and $f_u\sim t^{-3/2}$, which leads to $W\sim f_u^{4/3}$ in the spherical SK model.